texastribune/styleguides/newtribunestyle.md

 Functional icons tend to be action-oriented or link to other content.

 Some functional icons can also be considered buttons.
 These buttons should always have a background color of $color-blue-light and a color of $color-white-pure.
 If the icon is a corporate logo, use the official color specified in their brand guidelines for the background color.

 The icon should be 55 percent of the size of its background color and visually centered within this space.
 This is based on either height or width (whichever is larger).
 To obtain this measurement, multiply the largest button dimension H or W by 0.55 - the outcome is the size of the icon’s H or W respectively.

 ##### Font

 For icons, we'll likely use Font Awesome, which is what we currently use.

-We'll follow the PRO method outlined on [this page](http://fortawesome.github.io/Font-Awesome/get-started/) in the Font Awesome documentation.
+We'll follow the [PRO method](http://fortawesome.github.io/Font-Awesome/get-started/) outlined in the Font Awesome documentation.
 We'll include the font-awesome directory inside the Sass for the Tribune project.
 Only icons currently used in the project will be precompiled; comment out any unused icons so they aren't included in the CSS, and then uncomment icons as they're included in the project.

 ##### Documents
 For visual representations of documents, including PDFs, we'll use the Font Awesome [file-text-o icon](http://fortawesome.github.io/Font-Awesome/icon/file-text-o/).